-Although the development does promote a mix of uses, many of the commercial outparcels are typical of traditional auto-oriented development.
-It is recommended the commercial development reflect more a clustered commercial village concept that fosters a pedestrian friendly environment, reducing internal vehicle travel, and applies shared parking opportunities where possible.
+Although the development does promote a mix of uses, many of the commercial outparcels are typical of traditional strip development and sprawl.
+It is recommended the commercial development reflect more a clustered commercial village concept rather than adding to the existing nature of sprawling commercial development.
+Shared and consolidated parking opportunities should be considered and applied where possible.